jessekhaira/ig_clone/readme.md

     - Sass
     - Redux
 - Backend:
-    - MongoDB for the database and Mongoose for the object relational mapping
+    - MongoDB with Mongoose as the object relational mapping
-    - Express (with TypeScript)
+    - Express, Node (with TypeScript)
 - Docker to containerize and ship the application

 ## Features